mabgwej/mabgwej.github.io/index.md

-# Welcome to Pierre-Etienne's data science portfolio
+# Welcome to Johnson Mabgwe's data science portfolio

 ## My journey

-I'm a pharmacist, but above all I'm passionate about data science in all its facets: from EDA with table description packages to visualization using the latest web technologies, via modeling including AI.
+I'm a Project Technical Lead, but above all I'm passionate about data science in all its facets: from EDA with table description packages to visualization using the latest web technologies, via modeling including AI.

 ## Current projects